 This method ensures maximum product quality and minimal temperature increase.
 Thus, the cell structure of the source product is not destroyed, since the squeezing belt system offers sufficient flexibility.
 At the same time, unwanted solid components are kept out of the end product during meat processing.
-The method results in considerable time savings and a standardized final product compared to manual product separation.
+Last but not least, the method results in considerable time savings and a standardized final product compared to manual product separation.

-BAADER's soft separators were developed in the 1960s and have been constantly optimized since then and comply with internationally recognized hygiene standards.
-In several models, helical bevel geared motors from NORD Drivesystems serve as the drive units.
-One example is the BAADER 605 model, which reaches a maximum performance of approximately 6,600 lbs per hour depending on the hole size in the perforated drum, the feeding type, the product, the feeding temperature and the selected pressure – thereby qualifying for continuous large volume processing.
+BAADER's soft separators were developed in the 1960s and have been constantly optimized since then, for example with regard to the cleaning options.
+They comply with internationally recognized hygiene standards.
+In several models, helical bevel geared motors from NORD Drivesystems serve as drive units.
+One example is the BAADER 605 type, which reaches a maximum performance of approximately 3,000 kg per hour depending on the hole size in the perforated drum, the feeding type, the product, the feeding temperature and the selected pressure – thereby qualifying for continuous large volume processing.
 Users can choose a hole diameter of 1.3, 2, 3, 5 or 8 mm in the perforated drum, with other diameters available on request.

-Drive technology expert NORD DRIVESYSTEMS provides robust helical bevel gear motors for the soft separators – BAADER uses the SK 9016.1, SK 9022.1 and SK 9042.1 gear units .
-These drives owe their long life and endurance partly to the UNICASE design of NORD's gearmotors .
-The housing, which is made from a single-piece casting with integrated bearing seats, eliminates all sealing surfaces that could deflect under the effect of torque or radial forces.
+Customized drive technology - Drive technology expert NORD provides robust helical bevel gear motors for the soft separators – BAADER uses the SK 9016.1, SK 9022.1 and SK 9042.1 gear unit types .
+These drives owe their long life endurance partly to the UNICASE design of NORD's geared motors : the housing, which is made from a single-piece casting with integrated bearing seats, eliminates all sealing surfaces that could deflect under the effect of torque or radial forces.
 The high-efficiency gear units with durable, wear-free gear teeth also contribute to high reliability during operation.
 NORD's comprehensive consultation services for customers and users was another factor in the choice of a supplier.
-With extensive experience in the development of efficient drive technology and application-specific energy savings concepts NORD was able to advise BAADER during the project through the process of switching over to Energy Efficient motors.
+NORD has, for instance, also advised BAADER during the preparation of switching over to IE2 motors , helped by extensive experience in the development of efficient drive technology and application-specific energy savings concepts.
 “In NORD, we have found a reliable, competent partner who supplies us with customized drive solutions”, explains Martin Schaarschmidt, Sales Manager Separator Technology at BAADER.
 “Consultation through NORD experts in particular is a great relief, and allows us to focus completely on our own products.”